LakeinLove/Mage-The-Awakening/Magic/Spells/Initiate/Interconnections.md

 In addition to allowing the mage to detect any [[Sympathy|sympathetic]] connections between the subjects, the mage can also identify those who have violated a magical oath, and the presence of spells with conditional Durations.

-**+1 Reach:** The mage can also detect possession, supernatural mind control, and alterations of destiny.
+**+1 [[Reach]]:** The mage can also detect possession, supernatural mind control, and alterations of destiny.

-**+2 Reach:** The mage can also discern specific information about a subject’s destiny — such as the Doom of a subject with the Destiny Merit or the the parameters of a conditional Duration.
+**+2 [[Reach]]:** The mage can also discern specific information about a subject’s destiny — such as the Doom of a subject with the Destiny Merit or the the parameters of a conditional Duration.